 The Institute on Taxation and Economic Policy (ITEP) is a self-described “non-partisan research organization” dedicated to providing “accurate, timely, and straightforward information” about tax policies.
-In a on state and local taxes, ITEP declares that “virtually every state’s tax system is fundamentally unfair,” because they take “a much greater share of income from low- and middle-income families than from wealthy families.”
+In a new report on state and local taxes, ITEP declares that “virtually every state’s tax system is fundamentally unfair,” because they take “a much greater share of income from low- and middle-income families than from wealthy families.”

 For example, Warren Buffett’s famous allegation that he pays a lower tax rate than his secretary is based upon the dishonest practice of using “taxable income” for his calculations.
-As the academic textbook explains, using taxable income to calculate tax rates is “a bit misleading,” because this “is a very narrow measure of income” that says “little about the true impact of a tax on the taxpayer.”
+As the academic textbook Federal Taxation explains, using taxable income to calculate tax rates is “a bit misleading,” because this “is a very narrow measure of income” that says “little about the true impact of a tax on the taxpayer.”

 Similarly, ITEP uses a partial measure of income in virtually all of its studies, and moreover, it carefully guards this fact from the public.
 ITEP’s recent report on state and local taxes is 139 pages long, but the authors never bother to explain how they measure income.
 Instead, on page 135, they refer readers to the organization’s website for more details about how the study was conducted.
-The website contains a of ITEPs “Tax Model,” which is used in most of its studies.
+The website contains a 17-page description of ITEPs “Tax Model,” which is used in most of its studies.
 Like the study, this lengthy description neglects to define how they measure income.

-I first noticed this omission and sent ITEP an email asking what measure of income they use in their tax model.
+I first noticed this omission in 2012 and sent ITEP an email asking what measure of income they use in their tax model.
 When I didn’t receive a response, I followed up with a phone call, which they also failed to return.
 In other words, through both their publications and communications, ITEP has chosen to obscure how they arrive at one of the key variables used in nearly all of their tax rate calculations.

 This led me to spot-check some of ITEP’s figures against those provided by the Congressional Budget Office (CBO).
 The results were appalling.
-For example, CBO’s comprehensive and transparent estimate of average income for the poorest fifth of Californians was than ITEP’s ill-defined figure.
+For example, CBO’s comprehensive and transparent estimate of average income for the poorest fifth of Californians was at least 64% higher than ITEP’s ill-defined figure.
 This means that ITEP’s methodological ploy has the effect of inflating the tax rate for these people by at least 64%.
 Other ruses may be lurking in their tax model, because their description of it is vague on some key parameters like the incidence of corporate income taxes.

 Nevertheless, the media has been reporting ITEP’s study without even a hint of skepticism, much less an investigation of how they arrive at their figures.
 That is not practicing journalism but doling out free publicity.